 Buying Hong Kong bonds can be done through brokerage firms or through financial institutions like banks.
 You can browse through the list of brokers and traders through the Hong Kong Exchanges and Clearing Limited website.
-It is also possible for you to go directly to the issuer – as long as it is during the bond’s official Initial Public Offering (IPO).
+It is also possible for you to go directly to the issuer – as long as it is during the band’s official Initial Public Offering (IPO).

 Step 3: Pick where you will buy.

 There are three options for you to buy Hong Kong bonds.